social-media-ethics-automation/book/book_contents/ch17_harassment/03_design_and_harassment.md

 # Design and harassment

-The way social media sites are designed can encourage and discourage different forms of harassment
+The way social media sites are designed can encourage and discourage different forms of harassment.

 [Quote Tweets Have Turned Us All Into Jerks:
 How social media design choices help us shame each other](https://onezero.medium.com/quote-tweets-have-turned-us-all-into-jerks-d5776c807942)